dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 ```
 oc new-app rest-quicklab
 ```
-This command creates OpenShift deploymentconfigs and services for your application.
+This command creates OpenShift DeploymentConfigs and services for your application.

 Step 6: Exposing the app by creating a route to your application
 ```